yawgmoth/CI-0129/_pages/lab1.md

 and so on.
 Note that to simplify development, nodes do not need to be cached between calls, and are instead identified by a unique id, which can be obtained from the `get_id` method. `graph.py` shows how this representation can be used to represent finite and infinite graphs.

-Mandatory function in `pathfinding.py`, following the API described there (and above):
+Mandatory functions in `pathfinding.py`, following the API described there (and above):
    - `bfs`
    - `dfs`
    - `greedy`